 In the late 1960s, Calgarians began envisioning a system of connected pathways on which they could travel throughout the city and access areas of unique natural beauty.
 The first completed section of the pathway was built through Confederation Park in the early 1970s.
 Then paths along the Bow River and Elbow River, made from crushed red shale (clinker shale from burned out coal seams), were constructed before asphalt paths replaced the shale.

-Today, approximately 700 km of pathways connect along the Bow & Elbow Rivers, Fish Creek Provincial Park, Nose Creek, West Nose Creek, the Western Irrigation District Canal and the perimeter of Glenmore Reservoir.
+Today, nearly 800 km of pathways connect along the Bow & Elbow Rivers, Fish Creek Provincial Park, Nose Creek, West Nose Creek, the Western Irrigation District Canal and the perimeter of Glenmore Reservoir.
 There is also the Calgary Greenway, a 138 km pathway that will loop around Calgary.
 Additionally, there are another 290 km of on-street bikeways.

 Using our pathways

 Please obey the following rules and regulations when using Calgary's pedestrian and bike paths: